Book review: The Devil’s Prayer

 Is it the fast-paced and well-knotted plot?
 Characters that you can relate to or intrigue you?
 Or crisp and engaging narration and language?
 Or just the fact that it has the name of an author that you like?
 Well, I can not hold it anymore.
 This book has it all, erm, except the last one.
 I hadn’t heard of Luke Gracias before I picked the book and now I can’t wait for the sequel.
 Says much about the book and his writing, read on to know more.

-elgeewrites Book review: The Devil's Prayer devilsprayer
+Elgeewrites Book review: The Devil's Prayer devilsprayer

 Book Name: The Devil’s Prayer